LaurensFrowijn/Comparative-analysis-of-centralized-and-decentralized-offshore-electrolysis-in-the-North-Sea/README.md

 **README.md**: A detailed description of the project, including the purpose, methodology, and instructions on how to use the Excel model.

-**Offshore_Electrolysis_Model.xlsx**: The Excel model that contains all the calculations and comparative data for centralized and decentralized electrolysis systems.
+**ISGTConferencePaper_Frowijn et al.(2024) supplementary documentation.xlsx**: The Excel model that contains all the calculations and data for centralized and decentralized electrolysis systems.

 ### Project Overview

-The transition to renewable energy sources has led to increased interest in centralized and decentralized electrolytic hydrogen production.
 This project aims to provide a comparative analysis of centralized and decentralized approaches to offshore-wind based electrolysis in the North Sea.
 By evaluating various parameters such as cost and efficiencies, this analysis provides insights into the range of viable cost options for large-scale hydrogen production based on 100+ different scenarios.

 ### Model